 |Can get quite expensive at scale||Gets inexpensive at scale|

-As you can see, for small business growth the only realistic and feasible way forward would be to opt for a cloud CRM.
+As you can see, for growing business the only realistic and feasible way forward would be to opt for a cloud CRM.
 By no means should that be considered a pigeon-holed decision.
 Here’s why.

 Benefits of A Cloud CRM